The pagan origin of the papacy: Why Saint Peter is not the first pope

 The beginnings of the Roman Catholic church happened about four hundred years after Jesus.
 In 395 AD, the pagan Roman Empire collapsed, and the popes took on the title of Pontifex Maximus (supreme priest).

-The once glorious Rome wanted power and distinction, the reason they installed Pope Leo III in 800 A.D. as the “Holy Roman Emperor.”
-However, it insulted the Byzantine church, which also held an apostolic succession.
+The once glorious Rome wanted power and distinction, so they installed Pope Leo III in 800 A.D. as the “Holy Roman Emperor.”
+However, it insulted the Byzantine church, which also had apostolic succession.

 To say that the first pope of the Roman Catholic church was a direct successor of Apostle Peter does not make sense.
 Based on their historical timeline, the roots of Roman Catholicism can be traced to the Roman Empire.